marcusoftnet/marcusoftnet.github.io/_posts/2017-08-23-from-push-to-pull---the-essence-of-lean.md

 The other day we tried to do something about this and in doing that we found a key principle from lean that was missing here.
 We also discovered two different aspects of planning that helped us to sort this up.

 In this post, I wanted to share what I learned about these principles and ideas.
 And show what we did.
-There's nothing earthshattering here.
+There's nothing earth-shattering here.
 It's just [kanban in action](http://bit.ly/theKanbanBook) and some lean thinking.

 <!-- excerpt-end -->